 If You remain unsatisfied, You have a right to complain to the Information Commissioner’s Office – concerns can be reported online at https://ico.org.uk, by telephone to 0303 123 1113 or 01625 545 745, or in writing to Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.

-If Your case requires litigation or disbursement funding and/or is indemnified by a legal expenses insurance policy, the funder and insurer of Your case may seek access to data for audit and monitoring purposes.
+The company who introduced your case to us may wish to carry out checks to ensure that we are providing a high standard of service to you as their customer.
+This could mean that your file is selected for checking/audit.
+Similarly, if your case requires litigation or disbursement funding and/or is indemnified by a legal expenses insurance policy, the funder and insurer of your case may seek access to data for audit and monitoring purposes.
 We may be required to provide information and allow audit in accordance with the terms of agreements with these providers.
-If You refuse consent the providers may be unwilling to provide assistance for Your Case.

 Equality and Diversity